 The FTC, the Better Business Bureau, and other organizations urge consumers to work with approved credit counseling agencies or negotiate directly with creditors.

 A debt consolidation company is a type of debt settlement service that combines several debts into one.
 This allows you to pay the company one monthly fee that is lower than you would otherwise pay.
 This may seem like a simplified solution to the weekly or daily barrage of bills.
 However, such services often come with hidden fees and exorbitant interest rates, making your debt even more expensive in the long term.

 Under federal laws, debt relief services must provide you with the following disclosures before you pay any fees:

 - How long it will take to meet your debt relief goal

-- Whether the service includes a settlement offer to creditors and the date by which settlement offers will be made (or the time it will take to make those offers)
+- Whether the service includes a settlement offer to creditors and the date by which settlement offers will be made

 - Debtor's right to cancel the contract within seven days and receive a full refund of any funds (not owed) that are held in an account